-Second, chemical reactions can transforms a rock’s composition through chemical weathering.
+Second, chemical reactions can transform a rock’s composition through chemical weathering.
 Most likely, this process either dissolves the minerals or converts them into other minerals.

 Finally, biological weathering involves the removal of rock due to living things.
 For example, burrowing animals can disturb soils and rocks.
 Or lichen form a symbiotic relationship between fungi and algae releasing chemicals.

 The water that precipitates on the land eventually flows back into the ocean.
 Minerals get washed away and transported to an outlet at the nearest ocean.